dhis2/dhis2-android-sdk/doc/dhis2_android_sdk_user_guide_INDEX.md

 ### Dealing with FileResources

+The SDK offers a module (the `FileResourceModule`) and two helpers (the `FileResourceDirectoryHelper` and `FileResizerHelper`) that allow working with files.

+#### File resources module
+This module contains methods to download the file resources associated with the downloaded metadata and the file resources collection repository of the database.

+- **File resources download**.
+The `download()` method will search for those tracked entity attribute values ​​and tracked entity data values ​​whose tracked entity attribute type and data element type respectively are of the image type and whose file resource has not been previously downloaded and will download them.
+    ```
+    d2.fileResourceModule().download();
+    ```

+    After downloading the files, you can obtain the different file resources downloaded through the repository.

+- **File resource collection repository**.
+Through this repository it is possible to request files, save new ones and upload them to the server.

+    - **Get**.
+It has a behavior similar to any other Sdk repository.
+It allows getting collections by applying different filters if desired.
+        ```
+        d2.fileResourceModule().fileResources
+            .[ filters ]
+            .get()
+        ```
+    - **Add**.
+To save a file you have to add it using the `add()` method of the repository by passing it an object of type `File`.
+The `add()` method will return the uid that was generated when adding the file.
+        ```
+        d2.fileResourceModule().fileResources
+            .add(file);
+        ```
+    - **Upload**.
+Calling the `upload()` method will trigger a series of successive calls in which all non-synchronized files will be sent to the server.
+After each upload, the server response will be processed.
+The server will provide a new uid to the file resource and the Sdk will automatically rename the file and update the `FileResource` object and the tracked entity attribute values ​​or tracked entity data values ​​associated with it.
+        ```
+        d2.fileResourceModule().fileResources
+            .upload()
+        ```

+#### File resizer helper

+#### File resource directory helper

 ## Error management

 Errors that happen in the context of the SDK are wrapped in a type of exception: `D2Error`, with the following fields: